 It is better to buy organic materials on the basis of volume, such as bales or cubic yards.
-If purchased on the basis of weight the buyer pays an exorbitant price for the moisture contained.
-Further data on organic materials is given in LAWN CARE.
+If purchased on the basis of weight the buyer pays an exorbitant price for the moisture contained Further data on organic materials is given in LAWN CARE for March 1940.